TotalMiner/totalminer.github.io/lua/functions/hud/hud_shape.md

 - `item_id`: If an item_id is specified, the texture for that item will be draw inside the element
 - `pos`: The screen coordinate of the element (Top Left udim2)
 - `size`: The size of the element (udim2)
-- `bw`: The size of the elements border.
+- `border`: The width of the elements border in pixels.
 Zero = no border
 - `color`: The color of the shape (color)
 - `borderColor`: The color of the shape border (color)
 - `props`: Properties that define how the hud element is drawn